 Not all government records are subject to this deletion command.
 For example, DMV must expunge its records related to criminal proceedings in most instances but not all.[1]
 Despite the broad statutory mandate, an older decision held that a prosecutor’s investigative file, which was not open to the public, was not subject to expunction.[2]
 Changes enacted in 2020, in S.L.
 2020-35 (S 562), recognized that an arresting agency may maintain investigative records related to a charge expunged under G.S.
 15A-146, the statute on expunctions of dismissals.
 See G.S.
 15A-146(a5).
 An expunction order might not reach appellate records.[3]

-The expunction statutes require private entities in the business of compiling and disseminating criminal history record information to delete information that has been expunged.
+The expunction statutes require private entities in the business of compiling and disseminating criminal history record information to delete expunged information for which they have received a notice to delete.
 See G.S.
 15A-152(a).
 The AOC must provide a deletion notice to private entities to which the AOC has provided bulk extracts of criminal record data, and those entities in turn must provide a deletion notice to entities to which they have passed on the data.
 See G.S.
 15A-150(d).
+The AOC provides deletion notices for court-ordered and automatic expunctions.
 The statutes do not require the AOC to give notice to private entities that receive criminal record data by other means, putting the onus on affected individuals to pursue other remedies.
 If a private entity continues to show criminal record information for which a person has received an expunction, a person may have remedies under the federal Fair Credit Reporting Act (FCRA), 15 U.S.C.
 1681 et seq., which covers criminal history information as well as credit information.
 See also G.S.
 15A-152 (providing for civil liability for private entities not regulated by the FCRA or Gramm-Leach-Bliley Act).
 A person’s rights under the FCRA and procedures to follow are beyond the scope of this guide.[4]

 The North Carolina Administrative Office of the Courts (AOC) retains a confidential file of granted expunctions.[5]
+The clerk of court also must retain, as confidential, records of expunged matters subject to the record retention schedule prescribed by the AOC for all criminal cases.
+G.S.
+15A-151(a1) (effective July 8, 2024).
 In addition to disclosing this information to the person who received the expunction (discussed supra in Overview: Procedure to Obtain an Expunction (Orders)), disclosure is permissible for the uses discussed below.

-The petitioner and petitioner’s attorney should retain a copy of documents showing the charges and disposition of the case, such as warrants, orders of dismissal, and judgments.
-Because of the broad requirement of destruction, the petitioner may not be able to obtain these records should they become necessary to show the nature and outcome of the case.
+The petitioner and petitioner’s attorney should still retain a copy of documents showing the charges and disposition of the case, such as charging documents, orders of dismissal, and judgments.
+Because of the broad sweep of the expunction statutes, the petitioner may not be able to obtain critical records should they become necessary to show the nature and outcome of the case (for example, in an immigration proceeding in which the underlying charge and disposition are at issue).

 Use of Expunged Information